 How to Fix Leaks and Drips

 Two annoying causes of wasted money and water are leaky taps and running toilets.
 In fact, according to the United States Geological Survey, a leaky faucet at one drip per second equals a loss of five gallons of water every day!
 Fortunately, both of these are easily remedied by any homeowner and won’t take long to complete.
-Learn how to fix a leaky faucet, and how to fix a running toilet.
+Plus, here’s how to find and repair hidden plumbing leaks.

 How to Fix Squeaky Floors